serafinsanchez/firebase-practice/docs/instructions.md

 2. **Read/Display Posts:**
    - **Homepage Listing:**
-     - Display a list of published posts with title, excerpt, published date, and a “Read More” link.
+     - Display a list of published posts with title, excerpt, published date, and a "Read More" link.
      - Optionally implement pagination or infinite scrolling.
    - **Single Post View:**
      - Display full content of the blog post.